columk1/headshot-generator/README.md

-# Aragon.ai
+# BizPortraits.com

-**Headshot AI** is a leading AI-powered headshot generator that transforms your selfies into studio-quality portraits in minutes.
-Trusted by over 1.3 million professionals and teams, Aragon.ai offers a fast, affordable, and customizable solution for obtaining professional headshots without the need for traditional photoshoots.
+**BizPortraits** is a leading AI-powered headshot generator that transforms your selfies into studio-quality portraits in seconds.
+Trusted by many professionals and teams, BizPortraits offers a fast, affordable, and customizable solution for obtaining professional headshots without the need for traditional photoshoots.

 ---

 ## Overview

-Headshot AI simplifies the process of obtaining professional headshots by leveraging advanced AI algorithms.
+BizPortraits simplifies the process of obtaining professional headshots by leveraging advanced AI algorithms.
 Users can upload a few photos, select preferred styles, and receive a set of high-quality headshots suitable for various professional and personal uses.

 ---